 The Board of admissions of the programme will assess the experience with inter- or trans-disciplinary education and research by means of a transcript of records of the applicants’ previous education and/or a description of the practical experience acquired evident from the motivation letter.

-The Board of admissions of the programme will assess the courses including a minimum of 8 EC on mathematics, programming and/or statistics by means of a transcript of records of the applicants’ previous education.
+The Board of admissions of the programme will assess the courses including a minimum of 8 ECTS on mathematics, programming and/or statistics by means of a transcript of records of the applicants’ previous education.

 Applicants as referred to in 1.3 need to provide the Board of Admissions with: